GoogleCloudPlatform/practical-ml-vision-book/README.md

 ** This is not an official Google product **

+# Color images

+Unfortunately, the print version of the book is not in color.
+For your convenience, all the images from the book can be found in the images folder of this repository.

 # Quick tour through the book

 For a full tour of the book, see Full Tour (below)